 When: February 8th, 2026, 2:00pm

-Who's Hosting: Linda's daughter, Lisa, will be hosting this celebration of life.
+Who's Hosting: Linda's family will be hosting this celebration of life.

 What to expect: We'll be sharing stories, photos, videos, and memories of Linda.
 In classic Linda fashion, there will be food provided for all.

-Dress code: We'd love if you wore your "Linda Best."
-She was a fantastical dresser with an unparalleled wardrobe.
-Wear whatever feels fantastic to you!
+Dress code: We'd love if you wore your "Linda Best" - whatever feels fantastic to you!

 Linda was an avid musician, music teacher, and supporter of the arts.
 Namely, she loved sharing the joys of classical music with children.
 In Linda's memory, we will be collecting donations to sponsor a Scholarship for the Phoenix Children's Choir.
 You can donate at the link below.
 Please feel free to share this link with anyone you think may want to honor Linda with a contribution.